mistakster/postcss-pipeline-webpack-plugin/README.md

 ## Compatibility

-It requires webpack 4.x to work.
+It requires webpack 5.x to work.

+For webpack 4.x use [postcss-pipeline-webpack-plugin@5] package.

 For webpack 3.x use [postcss-pipeline-webpack-plugin@3] package.

-The plugin is compatible with both PostCSS 6.x and 7.x branches.
+The plugin is compatible with PostCSS 6.x, 7.x and 8.x branches.

 ## Usage